 Model resolution allows to detect small group of trees and narrow tree lines.

 The model is robust to region change, and performs well in most environments, including urban.
-The image should be taken in active vegetation period, because leafless trees or vegetation covered with snow are not target class.
+The image should be taken in active vegetation period, because leafless trees or vegetation covered with snow are not the target class.

 Processing result of forest model